AtlasOfLivingAustralia/ALA4R/README.md

 ALA4R enables the R community to directly access data and resources hosted by the ALA.
 Our goal is to enable outputs (e.g. observations of species) to be queried and output in a range of standard formats.

-The use-examples presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("ALA4R")`, [as a pdf](./vignettes/ALA4R.pdf?raw=true), and are also copied below.
+The use-examples presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("ALA4R")`, and are also copied below.

 ## Installing ALA4R